AkhilRobo/turtlebot3-gas-leak-localization/README.md

 # BayesFilter-Gas-Mapping (ROS2 Jazzy, C++)

-A unique ROS2 C++ mini-project implementing a custom Bayes Filter (from scratch) to estimate the robot’s position in a 2D grid using simulated gas sensor measurements generated from a Gaussian Plume Model.
+A ROS2 C++  implementation of a custom Bayes Filter (from scratch) to estimate the robot’s position in a 2D grid using simulated gas sensor measurements generated from a Gaussian Plume Model.
 Includes full mathematical explanation, RViz visualization, and TurtleBot3 Gazebo simulation.

 ---